askkaz/docs/develop/sdk-development/scenegraph-ui.md

 ## Adding Video

-Proceed to the next section for a guide on [adding video](/develop/channel-development/video-playback.md) to this project.
+Proceed to the next section for [adding video playback](/develop/sdk-development/video-playback.md) to this project.